 - Implementation of Life Cycle Costing and Maintenance Program.

-B. DIY PAINTING PROJECT
+B. DIY PAINTING PROJECTS

 - Where do we source our labour for the project?

 - Who is going to monitor the work and manage the labour?

 However, proper assessment is crucial.
 Using a Common Property Maintenance Specialist will assist with both options.
 This will ensure that the building has been audited for the current condition, failures, requirements and ongoing maintenance.
 When administrators rely on information from various contractors for paint projects, I frequently get a similar response and concern. .